FREQUENTLY ASKED QUESTIONS

-WDS also publishes a Monthly News Brief, which features current, timely, and relevant information all things WDS.
-In the News Brief you will find all upcoming events and registration information, available award programs and application links, WDS Member’s in the spotlight, new and changing WDS information that only Members have access to, and much more!
+WDS also publishes a Monthly Newsletter which features current, timely, and relevant information all things WDS.
+In the Newsletter, you will find all upcoming events and registration information, available award programs and application links, WDS Member’s in the Spotlight, new and changing WDS information that only Members have access to, and much more!

 WHY IS THERE A NEED FOR A "WOMEN'S" DERMATOLOGIC SOCIETY?

 Women in this profession have the need to learn from one another about different topics, such as balancing family and career.
 Due to raising families, women are more likely to move in and out of the workforce, thus the need for a strong support network is critical to their ability to advance their career at many different stages.
-The WDS supports the unique needs of women in this profession and propels them into leadership roles that might not otherwise open up to them.
+WDS supports the unique needs of women in this profession and propels them into leadership roles that might not otherwise open up to them.